Analysis: besides a stellar acting career on stage and screen, Edward Mulhare is also the link between KITT and the popemobile

 Having made a number of guest appearances on popular shows like The Streets of San Francisco and an early episode of the original Battlestar Galactica, Mulhare entered the stratosphere in 1982 when cast in NBC’s new high-tech, action crime drama show, Knight Rider.
 Starring alongside leading man David Hasselhoff, Mulhare appeared in every episode, usually on the small computer screen fitted in KITT’s dashboard providing mission details and good advice to Michael Knight and KITT.
 It is hard to imagine there was only four seasons of Knight Rider as its slick production, gadgets and iconic cars made it a defining television show of the 1980s.

 There is a usual twist to Mulhare's story.
-He was a silent partner in his brother’s Cork based firm, OBAM Vehicle Builders, known locally as OBAM.
-In 1979, OBAM were contracted to build the famous popemobile that allowed Pope John Paul II to glide through the adorning crowds on his visit to Ireland.
+His brother’s Cork based firm, OBAM Vehicle Builders, were contracted to build the famous popemobile that allowed Pope John Paul II to glide through the crowds on his visit to Ireland.
 My grandfather, as a family friend, got to test drive the popemobile before it left their yard.
 Thanks to Mulhare, there are only a few degrees of separation between KITT and the popemobile.

 We need your consent to load this rte-player contentWe use rte-player to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences